 Before going for a cosigner, you can explore other options to find out if they work better-

 1. Down payment - You can actually ask your parents or anyone who is willing to help to make down payments instead of cosigning.
-This would reduce your monthly payments making it easier for you to be eligible even with limited income.
+This would reduce your monthly payments making it easier for you to be eligible for a loan even with limited income.
 But, you need to be sure that they have enough funds in hand and are willing to make the payment on your behalf.
 Make an agreement in a paper if they want you to pay them the money back.

 2. Borrow - You can actually ask your parents, relatives or anyone willing to help you to lend you the money for pursuing your education instead of going for official loans.
-This can be of big help especially if you feel like you won’t be able to pay the lenders back.
+It can be of big help especially if you feel like you won’t be able to pay the lenders back.
 With your closed ones helping you out, you can make an agreement and pay them back when it is convenient for you.

 But make sure to have the agreement in writing to avoid any conflict as it can destroy your relationships.
 Also, it can be difficult for you to build your credit unless you report the payments you make to the credit bureaus.